mdonan90/Cisco-Spark-Add-Users-Spaces/README.md

 # Cisco-Spark-Add-Users-Spaces

-This project was created as I needed a consistent way to name Spaces under Cisco Spark Teams and add the same people to every space.
+This project was created as I needed a consistent way to create Spaces under Cisco Spark Teams and add the same people to every space.

 ## Variables: